sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   away from the incoming forms screen, any forms that have been processed (have a link shown in the rightmost column) will be deleted automatically.

+* When storing processed forms as media, apply tamper proofing and make them read
+  only: If this option is on, form submissions will be hashed and read only (in the same way as signed documents) and the user who processed the form recorded.
+This prevents anyone from editing form submissions after they have been stored.

 .. _paymentprocessors:

 Payment Processors